segmentio/segment-docs/src/connections/sources/source-functions/index.md

 **What is the timeout for a function to execute?**

-The execution time limit is 5 seconds but we strongly recommend keeping your execution time as low as possible.
-You can achieve this by ensuring that if you are making multiple external requests, they are made concurrently using async / await.
+The execution time limit is 5 seconds, however Segment strongly recommends that you keep execution time as low as possible.
+If you are making multiple external requests you can use async / await  to make them concurrently to help keep execution time low.

 **What does "ReferenceError: exports is not defined" mean?**